jamcoy/stream3/README.md

 * MySQL for the production database (SQLite was used while in development)

 ###Django / python package highlights:
 **[Django-stdimage](https://github.com/codingjoe/django-stdimage)** - Django Standardized Image Field.
-Resizes images when uploaded by a user.
+Re-sizes images when uploaded by a user.
 Requires Pillow to be compiled with support for jpeg encoding and decoding.

 **[Pillow](http://python-pillow.org/)** - Python Imaging Library

 **[Arrow](http://crsmithdev.com/arrow/)** - A Python library that offers a human-friendly approach to creating, manipulating, formatting and converting dates, times, and timestamps.

 **[Django-Disqus](https://github.com/arthurk/django-disqus/)** - Facilitates using the Disqus commenting platform in Django applications.

 For the full list of python packages, please refer to the requirements in the repository.

 ##Third party libraries
 **[Bootstrap](http://getbootstrap.com/)** provides a responsive framework to the application.
 This was enhanced with media queries and additional code to resize some of the dc.js charts, which are not natively responsive.

 **[TinyMCE](https://www.tinymce.com/)** - JavaScript HTML WYSIWYG editor used in the blog and forum applications.
 In the forums, it's configured to enable users to include emoticons and externally hosted images.

 **[Stripe](https://stripe.com)** - Online credit card payment platform.
 When registering at EasyFuelTracker, users are required to make a monthly payment by subscription.

 **[Date range picker](http://www.daterangepicker.com/)** - A JavaScript library for choosing date ranges and designed to work with the Bootstrap CSS framework.
 Used for entering refueling dates.

 **[Moment.js](http://momentjs.com/)** - A JavaScript library for parsing, validating, manipulating and displaying dates in JavaScript.
 Required by Date Range Picker.

 **[Chart.js](http://www.chartjs.org/)** - A JavaScript charting library.

 **[Scatter chart](http://dima117.github.io/Chart.Scatter/)** - A scatter chart is a graph in which the values of two variables are plotted along two axes.
 In the case of EasyFuelTracker, Chart.Scatter enables the displaying of data that does not have a set time frequency, which is usually the case for refueling a vehicle.
-Chart.Scatter is an addon for the Chart.js library.
+Chart.Scatter is an add-on for the Chart.js library.

 **[Bootstrap Select](https://silviomoreto.github.io/bootstrap-select/)** - Provides bootstrap styling to standard select elements.

 ##Testing